TechGracia/TaskFlow/README.md

 ## Author

-Built by G using Svelte.
+Built by Gracia using Svelte.